Csecsi85/Word-reader-for-kids/README.md

 - An array of words
 - Countdown timer
 - An array that links the voice files to a play button
-- An array of possible activity types (preferably photos that describe the activity) (Describe, Draw, Imitate)
+- An array of possible activity types (preferably photos that describe the activity) (Act, describe or draw)
 - A next button to pick a new generated word with an activity

 ## Any collaboration collaboration is very much appreciated so I can play this game with my daugthers during the confinement.